thurtz/micro_X/README.md

 * Manage command history and categorizations.
 * Control the underlying Ollama service directly from within the shell.
 * **Branch-Aware Integrity & Developer Mode:** Automatically enables a permissive 'Developer Mode' when running off the dev branch.
 Performs startup integrity checks on main and testing branches.
-* **Web-Based Configuration Manager:** An integrated tool to easily view and edit user configurations and command categorizations via a web interface (launched with /utils config\_manager).
+* **Web-Based Configuration Manager:** An integrated tool to easily view and edit user configurations and command categorizations via a web interface (launched with the **/config** command).

 ## **Key Features**